-This might sound a little crazy at first, but hear us out.
+While the idea of spending the holidays together may seem unconventional, consider the potential benefits of joint festivities with your ex-spouse.
 Even if it’s just one day or night, getting everyone together could make a good memory for your child.
 After all, they still have two parents.
 Choosing a neutral location could help such as doing an activity together, like looking at lights or going to the mall.
 You could also rent an Airbnb or vacation home for a day or two to create a neutral ground for the holidays.

 Not on good terms?
 If you and your ex-spouse are not on good terms, or if there are new partners involved who may create holiday drama, we do not recommend getting everyone together as this as it could create some new painful holiday memories for your children.

 Holidays this year may look different from previous years, and that’s okay.
 Focus on making it a great time for your kid and remember to take time for yourself to recover and relax.
 We both know that you deserve it.